naheim/seyibExercises/FossilExercises/README.md

-# Introduction to Quantitative Paleobiology

-This respository contains internship materials and information for the *Stanford Earth Young Investigators: Biodiversity* program at Stanford University.
-Initially designed Dr. [Andrew Zaffos](http://www.azstrata.org); modified and maintained by Dr. [Noel Heim](http://sedpaleo.org).
+# R Exercises

+This respository contains Fossil Exercises.
+Their purpost is to introduce you to the incredible diversity, ecology, and eovlutionary histories of fossil marine invertebrates.
+These are hands-on exercises and not meant to be completed on the computer.
+For that reason, the lab exercises are saved here as PDFs for printing.
+These exercises were initially designed Will Gearty for the Stanford University Evolution of Marie Ecosystems course.
+They have been modified for SEYI:Biodiversity by [Noel Heim](http://sedpaleo.org).

-## Resources in this Repository (*in progress*)
+## Fossil Exercises (*in progress*)

-Resources | Description
+Exercise | Description
 --------- | ----------
-[Internship Syllabus](https://github.com/naheim/SEYI_2018/blob/master/README.md) | A description of how the course is internship and topics to be covered.
-[Fossil Exercises](RExercises/LabExercises.md) | Exercises to introduce marine invertebrate fossils.
-[R Exercises](RExercises/LabExercises.md) | Exercises to teach you R and quantitative tecnhiques in paleobiology.
-[R Tutorial](https://github.com/naheim/startLearn.R/blob/master/README.md) | Resources for developing your R skills like a pro.
-[Git Tutorial](GitTutorial/gitTutorial.md) | Resource for developing your git skills like a pro.

-### Acknowledgments

-This material was originally developed by Dr. [Andrew Zaffos](http://www.azstrata.org) for *GEOSCIENCE 541: Paleobiology* at the University of Wisconsin-Madison.
-The initial development of this publicly available content was funded by the University of Wisconsin - Madison and the [National Science Foundation](http://www.nsf.gov/) with the intention to leverage the [Paleobiology Database](www.paleobiodb.org) as part of the NSF Geoinformatics grant 0949416 (supplement) initiative for enhancing geoscience education.
+[Cambrian Fossils](Lab 01 - Cambrian Fossils.pdf) | Meet the trilobites and other Cambrian fossils.
+Paleozoic Fossils | An introduction to most of the rest of the Paleozoic fauna.